elhu/stashing/README.md

 * `payload`: Event's payload
 * `stash`: A thread-safe hash where you can store the data you want to log.
 This is reset after each request.

-If you want to share an `stash` between several events, you can assign them to an `event_group`:
+If you want to share a `stash` between several events, you can assign them to an `event_group`:

 ``` ruby
 # config/initializers/stashing.rb